-Some of our favorite historical figures were born in the month of August.
-We couldn’t possibly name them all, so here are just a handful of lives we’ll be celebrating.
+A gaggle of noteworthy historical figures was born in the month of August.
+We couldn’t possibly name them all, so here is just a handful of lives we’ll be celebrating.

-Mitchell was the first female astronomer in the U.S. She discovered a comet in 1847; uncovered the true nature of sunspots; became the first woman member of the American Academy of Arts and Sciences as well as the American Association for the Advancement of Science; was the first person ever to be appointed to the faculty at Vassar College; and was then named the Director of the Vassar College Observatory.
+Maria Mitchell was the first professional woman astronomer in the U.S. She discovered a comet in 1847, uncovered the true nature of sunspots, became the first female member of the American Academy of Arts and Sciences as well as the American Association for the Advancement of Science, was appointed to the faculty at Vassar College, and was named the director of the Vassar College Observatory.
 She was also a pioneer in equal pay: When Mitchell discovered she wasn’t making as much as her less experienced counterparts, she demanded a raise and got it.

-Armstrong said his birthdate was July 4, 1900, but in 1988, music historian Thaddeus “Tad” Jones found baptismal records which stated that the icon’s actual birthday was August 4, 1901.
-It’s unclear why the musician fibbed about his birthday, but some believe he did it to join a military band, while others say he figured he’d have better luck getting gigs if he was over 18 years old.
+Louis Armstrong said his birth date was July 4, 1900, but in 1988, music historian Thaddeus “Tad” Jones found baptismal records that stated that the icon’s actual birthday was August 4, 1901.
+It’s unclear why the musician fibbed about his birthday, but some believe he did it to join a military band, while others say he figured he’d have better luck getting gigs if he were over 18 years old.

-Armstrong’s most famous quotation ("That’s one small step for man, one giant leap for mankind”) is widely criticized for its grammatical shortcomings, but the astronaut had apparently meant to say “That’s one small step for a man, one giant leap for mankind.”
-In fact, after Apollo 11, Armstrong claimed to have said it correctly all along.
+Neil Armstrong’s most famous statement (“That’s one small step for man, one giant leap for mankind”) is widely criticized for its grammatical shortcomings, but the astronaut had apparently meant to say “That’s one small step for a man, one giant leap for mankind.”
+In fact, after the Apollo 11 mission, Armstrong claimed to have said it correctly all along.
 He cited static on the radio transmission as the reason for the article omission, which was then supported by NASA representatives.
-Later on, Armstrong listened to a copy of the quote, and regardless of the speed or volume, neither the “a” nor the supposed radio static was ever heard.
+Later on, Armstrong listened to a copy of the quote, and regardless of the speed or volume, neither the a nor the supposed radio static was ever heard.
 Armstrong reportedly said: “Damn, I really did it.
 I blew the first words on the moon, didn’t I?”

-Everyone loves Lucy, but she wasn’t just an adored actress, she was a powerful business woman.
-Ball was the first-ever female to head a major Hollywood production company, Desilu Productions.
+Everyone loves Lucy.
+She wasn’t just an adored actress: she was a powerful business woman.
+Lucille Ball was the first woman to head a major Hollywood production company, Desilu Productions.
 She became president of the company—which she founded with former husband Desi Arnaz—in 1962, and sold it five years later.
-In Desilu’s nearly two decade run, it produced series like Star Trek, Mission: Impossible, The Untouchables, and (naturally) I Love Lucy.
+In Desilu’s nearly two-decade run, it produced series like Star Trek, Mission: Impossible, The Untouchables, and (naturally) I Love Lucy.